JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/SECURITY_DASHBOARD.md

     docker run --rm -v "$PWD:/zap/wrk" owasp/zap2docker-stable zap-baseline.py -t https://example.com -r zap_report.html
     ```
     This runs a baseline scan against example.com and outputs a report.
 You should see output logs in the console.
 (Replace the URL with a local app URL when using it for real.)
-- **Node.js/NPM** – for running the ForgeBoard NX app itself (including Angular and NestJS).
+- **Node.js/NPM** – for running the ForgeBoard app itself (including Angular and NestJS).
 Ensure you have Node.js (v16+ recommended) installed.
 The NX monorepo should have its dependencies installed via `npm install` or `yarn` as usual.

 > 💡 *Tip:* If you prefer containerized tools in CI, you might not need to install all locally.
 For instance, in GitHub Actions you can use pre-made actions for Syft/Grype, or run Cosign via a Docker container.
 However, the Scanner Service at runtime will need access to these tools (either on the PATH or via API calls), so in a deployed environment ensure the Docker image or VM for the service includes them.